DBS Checks for Elderly Care Homes2024-11-05T13:29:19+00:00

 • For DBS Checks, there will only be one paper copy of the certificate and this is issued to the applicant.

-Do all checks complete within 24 hours?2024-01-12T11:26:09+00:00
+Do all checks complete within 48 hours?2024-11-01T13:25:38+00:00

-Most of the Basic DBS Checks can be completed within 24 hours, but we ask that you allow 48 hours in case of a large volume of traffic at the Disclosure and Barring Service.
+Most of the Basic DBS Checks can be completed within 48 hours, but we ask that you allow at least 48 hours in case of a large volume of traffic at the Disclosure and Barring Service.
 Standard and Enhanced Checks are more involved and can take up to 10 working days, however, at MyVetting.com, we work towards 10 working days, targeting five working days.
 It may take up to 10 days for your certificate to arrive in the post.

 I’ve got a DBS.
 Can I use it for a new job?2024-01-12T11:26:01+00:00